During your visit to Hawai’i, there can be days when you prefer to find fun things to do indoors.

 Everything sacred was up for grabs, which led to an almost wholesale eradication of the ancient culture beginning as early as the time of Kamehameha the Great, who died in 1819.

-We talk more about this in our Ali’i Series Blog
+We talk more about this in our Ali’i Series Blog about Kamehameha The Great

 An immense number of cultural and historical treasures were lost during that time of chaos.
 Since then, many people have spent their lives working to bring back and preserve all things uniquely Hawaiian.
-Things like Hawaiian culture, values, language, dance, and ancient traditions.
+Things like Hawaiian values, culture, language, dance, and ancient traditions.

 The Good News – Much of this history is diligently preserved in museums all across the islands.